 Your doctor has several tools she can use to figure out if you have dermatomyositis, including the following:

 Blood tests.
 After taking a little bit of your blood with a needle, your doctor will send it to a lab to see if you have high levels of certain enzymes.
 This can tell her if your muscles are damaged.

 Chest X-ray.
 This can show whether your lungs are damaged, a possible sign of dermatomyositis.

-Electromyography .
-This test looks at electric output of your muscles to see where the weakness is.
+Electromyography: This test looks at the electric output of your muscles to see where the weakness is.
 Your doctor puts a thin needle with an electrical impulse into your muscle, then records how much electric output there is when you tighten and relax.

 Magnetic resonance imaging (MRI): Your doctor will use this to see where your muscles are inflamed.

 Biopsy of your skin or muscle: By removing a small part of your skin and looking at it under a microscope, your doctor can see if you have dermatomyositis.
 She also can rule out other diseases, like lupus.
 This test can show whether your muscles are inflamed or damaged.

 You can’t cure this condition, but you can treat your skin and muscle symptoms.
-You may need to see more than one doctor or medical professional, depending your symptoms.
+You may need to see more than one doctor or medical professional, depending on your symptoms.
 Any of the following specialists might play a part in your care:

 - Internist (for general care)

-- Rheumatologist (for problems with connective tissues such as muscles and joints)
+- Rheumatologist (for problems with connective tissues like muscles and joints)